9 Great Northern Motorbike Routes in Vietnam

 [Back Top]

-Below is a list and a colour-coded map of 9 northern motorbike routes.
-For each route, I’ve written bullet-points for quick-information and a brief description, including a direct link to the full guide, a title image, and an embedded interactive map of the route.
-For the purposes on this page, I’ve listed the 9 northern routes geographically from west to east, but you can choose to ride them in any order and in any direction you like.
-My colour-coded map features shaded areas indicating the regions covered by each of the 9 northern routes and direct links to each guide.
-Although these 9 northern routes cover thousands of kilometres, they represent just a fraction of the many great roads, tracks, routes, and regions that northern Vietnam has to offer the motorbike rider.
-The best time of year to ride the north is March-May and September-October.
-Remember you can send your bike on the train to/from several convenient start/end points around the north: Hanoi↔Lao Cai (for Sapa), Hanoi↔Lang Son (for the northeast), and Hanoi↔Hai Phong (for Cat Ba Island).
+For each of the 13 northern motorbike routes on this page, I’ve included bullet-points for quick details, a brief overview, a direct link to the full guide, an embedded interactive map of the route, and a title image.
+I’ve listed the 13 northern routes geographically starting south of Hanoi and moving from west to east around the northern region.
+My colour-coded map features shaded areas indicating the regions covered by each of the 13 northern routes and direct links to the guides.
+Although these 13 northern routes cover thousands of kilometres, they represent just a fraction of the many great roads, tracks, and regions that northern Vietnam has to offer.
+The best time of year to ride in northern Vietnam is March-May and September-November.
+(In addition to the routes on this page, see Related Guides for more.)

 Selected Resources What’s this?